aolney/fable-electron-elmish-react-reacttoolbox/README.md

 # fable-electron-vscode-debug-helloworld
-A hello world electron app using fable to transpile js and vscode to debug the electron process using source maps
+An electron app using fable to transpile js and vscode to debug the electron process using source maps, together with elmish UI using react and react-toolbox for rendering.

 Adapted from